mikaelsundell/jobman/README.md

 <img src="resources/Jobman.png" style="padding-bottom: 20px;" />

-Jobman is a user-friendly Mac application designed for batch processing files according to predefined job descriptions.
+Jobman is a user-friendly Mac and Windows application designed for batch processing files according to predefined job descriptions.
 It enables the creation of tool chains for drag-and-drop processing, streamlining workflows for efficiency and ease of use.
 The application boasts a straightforward drag-and-drop interface for file submission, monitoring and job control.

 <a href="https://apps.apple.com/se/app/jobman-batch-processing/id6738392819?l=en-GB&mt=12" target="_blank" style="cursor: pointer;">
     <img src="resources/AppStore/Badge.png" valign="middle" alt="Icon" width="140">